OSA RULES AND REGULATIONS

 |Senior Miss/Mr. On Stage America||16-21|

-Advanced dancers are nominated by the Judges during competition to re-compete for the Title of Mr. and Miss On Stage America.
+Advanced dancers are nominated by the Judges during the competition to re-compete for the Title of Mr. and Miss On Stage America.
 Up to ten nominations in each age category will be made.

 Selection criteria will be based on showmanship and overall presentation, as well as technique.
-Only dancers who score a Hi-Platinum and above are eligible to win title.
+Only dancers who score a Hi-Platinum and above are eligible to win the title.
 However, earning a Hi-Platinum does not guarantee a nomination for Titles.

 Winners will receive an On Stage America Title Jacket.
 Winning the Highest Score does not guarantee a Title Win.

 A specific time frame will be allotted for the Title nominations and they will perform in random order picked by the judges.